Undergraduate Course: Introductory Chemistry for Biologists (CHEM07001)

 ||Hours & Minutes

-1. describe and explain: the fundamental principles of the periodic table, simple chemical bonding ideas, the principles of thermodynamics and equilibria
+- Understand, describe and account for: the fundamental principles of the periodic table, simple chemical bonding ideas, the principles of thermodynamics and equilibria; the main organic functional groups, the shapes of simple organic molecules, and the application of these principles to more complex bio-molecules.

 |Graduate Attributes and Skills